-You'll be able to ask our panel of real estate, business and landlord-tenant attorneys what their recommended best practices are when dealing with the new legal landscape.
-Whether you want more information on the laws themselves, explanations of how to use new notices, or what the new legal definitions of things such as "rent" and "roommates" are, we've got you covered.
+Attendees were able to ask questions of our panel of real estate, business and landlord-tenant attorneys what their recommended best practices are when dealing with the new legal landscape.
+Whether you wanted more information on the laws themselves, explanations of how to use new notices, or what the new legal definitions of things such as "rent" and "roommates" are, we've had you covered.
 What you'll learn at this webinar will save you both money and time in the long run.

 Our panelists have decades of experience between them in a wide range of legal disciplines, ensuring they'll be able to tackle your tough questions.

 Christopher T. Benis is “of counsel” to the law firm of Hecker Wakefield & Feilberg, with offices in Seattle, WA.
 Mr. Benis attended the University of Washington, where he received a B.A. in Political Science, a Master of Urban Planning and J.D. from its School of Law.
 He represents property management firms, individual real estate investors, real estate brokerages, industry trade associations, design professionals, and construction companies.
 He advises his clients on practical and understandable solutions to their legal needs and concerns.